 Foods to Avoid Vacuum Sealing

 Excess Moisture: Softer produce could become mushy if vacuum sealed when fresh.
-The humid atmosphere could also promote the growth of anaerobic bacteria causing premature food spoilage and possible foodborne illness.
+The humid atmosphere can also encourage anaerobic bacteria growth, leading to spoilage and illness.

 Avoid Vacuum Sealing These Foods